PG1003/bitmap/reference.md

 A bitfield format defines first the order of the color components followed by the size of each component.
 Each color component can be defined only once with a maximum size of 8 bits.
-The red, green and blue component are required, alpha is optional.
+The red, green and blue components are required, alpha is optional.

 |Format | Pixel bit pattern|
 |-------|------------------|